Jackson Hole Float Trips in Spectacular Grand Teton

 Don’t get me wrong: There are many heavy-hitting national parks in this country.
-Heck, there are several heavy-hitting national parks in the western United States alone!
-There are the magical canyons of Zion, Yosemite’s iconic Half Dome, the remote wilderness of Glacier, and of course, Grand Teton’s otherworldly neighbor, Yellowstone.
+Heck, there are several heavy-hitting national parks in the western US alone!
+There are the magical canyons of Zion, Yosemite’s iconic Half Dome, the remote wilderness of Glacier…we could go on and on.

 But for me, none of them hold a candle to the Tetons.
-Well, okay, maybe Glacier… Anyway, needless to say, a float trip in Grand Teton was high on my bucket list!
+Well, okay, maybe Glacier… Anyway, needless to say, finding the best Snake River float trip was high on my bucket list!

 Planning the best Snake River float trip

-As I started planning things to do in Grand Teton National Park, I remembered seeing photos of people on the water directly in front of the Tetons.
-I had no idea what that body of water was at the time (or what they were doing — were they on a boat?
-Fishing?
-Swimming?), but I knew I needed to be there.
+As I started researching things to do in Grand Teton National Park, I remembered seeing photos of people on the water directly in front of the Tetons.
+I had no idea what that body of water was at the time, but I knew I needed to be there.

 My quest to find the best Jackson Hole float trips was a bit overwhelming at first.
-There are dozens of Jackson Hole tour companies, each promising the best Grand Teton float trips.
+There are dozens of outfitters and tour companies in Jackson Hole, all promising the best Grand Teton float trips.

 Almost all of them have wonderful reviews, but I noticed huge price disparities and distinct differences in people’s trip photos.
-Many — like mine — included head-on views of Grand Teton, but others, well, didn’t.
+Many — like ours — included head-on views of the Grand Tetons, but others, well, didn’t.

 In the midst of obsessing over hundreds of Tripadvisor reviews, I finally figured out that only a few Jackson Hole float trips actually operate inside Grand Teton National Park.
 Aha!